SvenGarson/launchschool-course-frontend/LS202_HTML-And-CSS/Lesson1_First-Web-Pages/Notes_Lesson1_First-Web-Pages.md

   - Again, like in the case of heading elements such as `h1` and `h2`, **do not use these elements to solely highlight/format text** but **use them for their semantic meaning**.
 Misusing these elements for non-semantic purposes means that search machines/ browsers and readers cannot properly interpret the web page.
   - use **`strong` over `b`** **if important text is to be highlighted using boldface** and **`em` over `i` if italics are desired to emphasize words**.
   - use the elements for their semantic meaning and adjust their look using CSS - never use an html element for the way it looks (apart from the ones that have this as semantic)
+  - The CSS color property is inheritable, which means that a color is applied to every descendant of an element unless it is overriden.
+Links do not take over the color of their 'parents' however as they are style differently!
+  - Websafe/Cross-browser and operating system fonts info: http://web.mit.edu/jmorzins/www/fonts.html
+  - For some reason `assigning a label to something` means to add the text to act as label as content of a `strong` element.
+  - When a font-family property value contains whitespace it should be quoted!
+    - `font-family: Verdana;` is valid
+    - `font-family: Trebuchet MS;` invalid since `Trebuchet MS` contains whitespace so should be quoted like so `font-family: "Trebuchet MS";`
+  - Always set one of multiple fallback fonts in case the specified one does not work